 Bev Fowler: Personal Finance and Health & Wellness

 Bev was born in Kentucky but grew up here in Chattanooga.
 She graduated from Girls’ Preparatory School and then went to Fort Worth, TX where she completed her B.S. in Education, magna cum laude, from Texas Christian University.
 For several years she taught and substituted at schools in Fort Knox, KY and Colorado Springs, CO.
 After that, God blessed her with children and she transitioned to being a stay-at-home mom while also leading Precept Bible studies.
 In the summer of 2009 she qualified as a Personal Trainer with NFPT and currently holds that certification while helping private clients.
-Her four children have been homeschooled since their birth and enjoy classes at HHL.
+Bev also recently completed MoneyLife Mentor training with Crown Financial Ministries.
+Her four children have been homeschooled since their birth and enjoy several classes at HHL.
 Bev loves books, learning, being outdoors, and organic strawberries!
-She believes it is of utmost importance that believers of all ages should take excellent care of themselves so they can fully serve the Lord.
-She is very excited about sharing her knowledge of Health and Wellness with students at Hilger.
+She believes it is of utmost importance that believers are good stewards of all their blessings such as: talents, time, possessions, and health.
+She is very excited to help students towards that end by teaching the Personal Finance and Health & Wellness classes.